B&B Friday: Missing More Than Music

 Tim, would our voice be considered an instrument?
 I know mine wouldn’t – especially for singing :)

-7. Trent Tanaro says:
+6. Trent Tanaro

 I understand the struggle with this topic and I respect all who have researched it well.
 But I do believe there are things that Jesus would like us to focus on that are more important.
 Love, grace, the Cross, the poor, etc….just an observation.
 The things we spend time on…I wounder if we will be surprised someday when Christ says “and what does that have to do with my mission?”…For example an entire issue of a current brotherhood publication was devoted to this issue…We need topics and discussion on the more important core “Gospel” (the cross) matters.
 Great post Tim and great responses Joe!!